 Great Examples of Content Marketing

-It’s one thing to talk about great content strategies, but another to actually create one for yourself or mimics other successful campaigns.
+It’s one thing to talk about great content marketing strategies, but another to actually create one for yourself or mimics other successful content marketing examples.
 Here are just a few.

-Microsoft recently launched a segment of its content marketing campaign called Microsoft Stories, which as you can imagine, revolves around presenting stories to its readership.
+Microsoft recently launched a segment of its campaign called Microsoft Stories, which as you can imagine, revolves around presenting stories to its readership.

 Covering many different angles, the key elements connecting all these stories in common are narratives, as each new piece tells some kind of story, and “personal” significance.